Vyral/base-template/_posts/2019-09-17-what-kind-of-home-should-you-look-for-as-a-short-term-homebuyer.md

 Finally, homes that are new construction or newer always tend to resell better.
 Older homes are appealing to some, especially here in Charleston, but they’re not as appealing to short-term buyers.

-**If you want to make your home resale proof, you want to buy something that is one-story, inexpensive, completely upgraded, and new.** That will get you the most buyers when it comes time to sell.
+**If you want to make your home re-sale proof, you want to buy something that is one-story, inexpensive, completely upgraded, and new.** That will get you the most buyers when it comes time to sell.

 If you have any other questions for me about buying a short-term home or about anything else related to real estate, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.